 The bio-industrial sector mainly comprises of enzymes that have multiple industrial uses and the generation of bio-energy through sources such as biomass and bio-fuels.

-Enzymes are used in different industrial processes, capsule be it in biopharmaceutical, more about food and nutrition, order textile, leather and green chemicals (i.e. polymers derived using bio-based enzymes.)
+Enzymes are used in different industrial processes, be it in biopharmaceutical, food and nutrition, textile, leather and green chemicals (i.e. polymers derived using bio-based enzymes.)

 The enzymes sector is growing, fuelled by the steadily rising Indian middle class economy, where there is a growing tendency towards an increasing depending on food, drugs, textiles and leather products.
 Novozymes, the biggest player in this sector is rapidly expanding its presence in India by developing the enzymes sector for the food, beverages and home-care market.

 - Bio-energy in India could be derived from incinerating biomass from agricultural produce, agricultural waste, and forestry products, or from the production of bio-fuels using agricultural products, jatropha plantation, neem forestry or algal resources.
 India was the fourth largest energy consumer in 2009 and her demands in this space have been rising constantly.
 While coal, oil and gas dominate the Indian energy sector, biomass is still a prevalent energy resource in the rural parts of India - renewable sources such as biomass and agricultural waste constitute 24% of the energy consumption in India.
 Hence, there are emerging initiatives to promote complete utilization of biomass resources in rural parts to efficiently meet their energy demand as bioremediation techniques.